oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

       > ewallet.p12
     ```

-To reuse the wallet, create a secret that contains the OPSS key you specified in the original domain and make sure that your domain resource `opssWalletSecret` attribute names this secret.
+To reuse the wallet, create a secret that contains the OPSS key you specified in the original domain and make sure that your domain resource `configuration.opss.walletSecret` attribute names this secret.
 Here's sample code for deploying the secret that assumes the wallet is in local file 'ewallet.p12' and that the secret passphrase is `welcome1`:

     ```
     kubectl -n sample-domain1-ns \